nodeshift/tutorial/helm/README.md

 # Deploying your Node.js App via Helm

-Link to prior workshop? - match their prereqs?
-Kube

 ### Packaging up your Node.js application into a Helm Chart

 This will show you how to create your own Helm Chart for your Node.js Application and how to tweak it to best fit your applications needs.